uzzielperez/Creativity/README.md

 * The Imaginary World of ____INSERT_NAME_HERE____ by Keri Smith
 * The Art and Craft of Problem Solving by Paul Zeitz
 * Clean Code
+* Thinking Fast and Slow by Daniel Kahneman (Currently reading)

 ## Indirect Books